 What is a CMM?

-The CMM is a measurement system designed for precision verification and documentation of manufactured parts and assemblies.
+The CMM (coordinate measuring machine) is a measurement system designed for precision verification and documentation of manufactured parts and assemblies.
 They are programmed and/or controlled to take measurements of size, form, dimension, and relationships between features.
 Verification is based upon a comparison between the part and design definition established by engineering drawings and/or CAD definition.
 The manufactured part is checked against its design so that it fits well to the next assembly and does its job as part of that assembly.
 Beyond verifying dimensions – checking to see that features are parallel, concentric, flat, or at the correct angle relative to other features can be of great consequence.
 Some of these measurement needs can be very challenging and time-consuming.
 CMMs help to overcome these challenges.

 New and Used CMMs from Verisurf